toniarnold/aspnettest/doc/architecture.md

 ![Components](components.png)

 ## 2. Basic Internet Explorer Interaction

 Opening an URL in Internet Explorer works the same way for all depth levels of interaction between the various components.
-This is the basic call sequence:
+This is the simplified basic calling sequence:

 ![iInternet Explorer Sequence](internet-explorer.png)

-## 3. IIE/IEExtension in Detail
+## 3. IIE and IEExtension in Detail

 This is a slightly abbreviated description of the static structure for all depth levels of interaction between test engine, Internet Explorer